UtrechtUniversity/irods-offline-install/README.md

 Postgresql database.
 If you'd like to customize the list of packages to be installed, adjust the APT_PACKAGES variable in _local-repo.env_

 First create the archive of the local repository on an Internet-connected system:
-- Copy the _local-repo.env_ file and the _create-local-repo.sh_ script from to the online system.
+- Copy the _local-repo.env_ file and the _create-local-repo.sh_ script to the online system.
 - If the system does not have a fresh OS install, you might want to check for any irrelevant .deb files in /var/cache/apt/archives that have been downloaded previously.
 Remove them, so they don't end up in the local repository.
-- Run the script with the location of the _local-repo.env_ file as an argument, e.g. _./create-local-repo.sh /home/user/local-repo.env_.
+- Run the _create-local.repo.sh_ script with the location of the _local-repo.env_ file as an argument, e.g. _./create-local-repo.sh /home/user/local-repo.env_.
 The argument can be omitted, if the _local-repo.env_ file is in the current working directory.
-- This should create an _offline_repo.tar.gz_ file in the root directory.
+- The script should create an _offline_repo.tar.gz_ file in the root directory.

 Now install the packages on an offline system:
 - Copy the _offline_repo.tar.gz_ file from the online system to the offline system, as well as the _local-repo.env_ file.